onassar/JS-RecursiveEvents/README.md

 recursive-event-bindings.
 See the [klass library on GitHub](https://github.com/ded/klass) as well.

+The goal of this was to create a simply library or script that allowed for event listeners to be bound to a variable string (eg. click, hover, submit, collapse), but be called recursively.

+That is to say, each call to add an event listener or bind one would pass along a callback function of the subsequent listener in the stack, controlling the order in which their called.

 Note: ought to work with [John Resig's](http://ejohn.org/) [Simple javascript inheritance](http://ejohn.org/blog/simple-javascript-inheritance/) class.
 Simply change the first line of `RecursiveEvents.class.js` from